quittung/kos-plen/README.md

 ### !!!
 WARNING !!!
-Having great bank authority (ability to change bank angle quickly) currently can lead to the plane spinning out of control.
-I will fix that problem soon.
-Also, the take-off procedure may not be compatible with your plane.
+The take-off procedure may not be compatible with your plane.

 ### Installation:
 - Copy "plen.ks" to your "[KSP-Folder]\Ships\Scripts" folder.
 You can give the file a different name if you want.